Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Heuristics for translation invariant decomposition

-Similar to wavelet transforms, one drawback of the multi-scale low rank decomposition is that it is not translational invariant.
-In practice, this translational variant nature often creates blocking artifacts near the block boundaries, which can be visually jarring for image or video applications.
-One solution to remove these artifacts is to introduce overlapping partitions of the matrix so that the overall algorithm is translational invariant.
+Similar to wavelet transforms, one drawback of the multi-scale low rank decomposition is that it is not translation invariant, \reviewercommentnum{R1.7}that is, shifting the input changes the resulting decomposition.
+In practice, this translation variant nature often creates blocking artifacts near the block boundaries, which can be visually jarring for image or video applications.
+One solution to remove these artifacts is to introduce overlapping partitions of the matrix so that the overall algorithm is translation invariant.
 However, this vastly increases both memory and computation especially for large block sizes.
 In the following, we will describe a cycle spinning approach that we used in practice to reduce the blocking artifacts with only slight increase in per-iteration computation.

-Cycle spinning~\cite{Coifman:1995ji} has been commonly used in wavelet denoising to reduce the blocking artifacts due to the translational variant nature of the wavelet transform.
-To minimize artifacts, cycle spinning averages the denoised results from all possible shifts, thereby making the entire process translational invariant.
-In words cycle spinning for wavelet denoising can be described as,
+Cycle spinning~\cite{Coifman:1995ji} has been commonly used in wavelet denoising to reduce the blocking artifacts due to the translation variant nature of the wavelet transform.
+To minimize artifacts, cycle spinning averages the denoised results from all possible shifted copies of the input, thereby making the entire process translation invariant. \reviewercommentnum{R1.7} Concretely, let $S$ be the set of all shifts possible in the target application, $\textsc{Shift}_s$ denote the shifting operator by $s$, and $\textsc{Denoise}$ be the denoising operator of interest.
+Then the cycle spinned denoising of the input $X$ is given by: